 How To Play Guitar Through a Phone Using an Audio Interface

 This is the best option if you don’t mind carrying around more bulky equipment.
-And by bulky, I mean something that you can easily hold in your hand but that doesn’t fit in most pockets.
+By bulky, I mean something that you can easily hold in your hand but that doesn’t fit in most pockets.

 It’s also a good option if you already have an audio interface that you use to record.
-The Focusrite Scarlett series is one of the most popular lines of audio interfaces.
+The Focusrite Scarlett series is one of the most popular audio interface lines.

 And guess what?
 You can use it on the go.